If you already are in Sweden and want to apply for a residence permit to live with someone in Sweden

 - a residence permit as a family member of an employee with a residence permit, a self-employed person with a residence permit or a student with a residence permit for studies

 - applied for asylum and have received a temporary residence permit.
-It also applies to you if you have a temporary residence permit due to exceptionally distressing circumstances or to impediments to enforcement.
+It also applies to you if you have a temporary residence permit due to particularly or exceptionally distressing circumstances, or to impediments to enforcement.
 You must be able to prove your identity, for example with a national passport.

 Your permit must be valid when you submit your new application.
 However, you can not receive a residence permit for the reason that you want to live with a family member in Sweden before your current permit expires.
 If you are in Sweden with a visa or a temporary visitor's permit, you can usually only be granted a permit for an extended visit, rather than a permit to settle in Sweden.